 What: Cecconi’s Pizza Bar is a more casual spin-off of the upmarket Italian brand, and although the décor feels a little bit Pizza Express, the menu features a reliable run of Italian classics.
 There’s spicy salami with mozzarella and chilli for the carnivores, while veggies can tuck into a combination of tomato, capers, olives and anchovies.
 To round things off, try the gelato of the day or the tiramisu.

 Book now: Cecconi’s Pizza Bar

-Four Hundred Rabbits, Crystal Palace
+Four Hundred Rabbits, Crystal Palace and other locations

 Where: 30-32 Westow Street, SE19 3AH

 What: Bobby Fitzpatrick is not only cheesy because of its pizza toppings.
 Celebrating the shag-pile days of the mid-1970s, this restaurant may be an assault on the senses (and perhaps taste) but it’s a lot of fun.
 The pizza selection is concise and largely features the usual fare such as mushroom and four cheese, with a few more interesting options including nduja with potato, honey and sage and lamb merguez with grilled aubergine.

 One of the best ways to enjoy pizza is out in the sunshine and if alfresco dining is your thing, you'll want to check out our guide to London's best outdoor restaurants.